 The Cross of Megève

-Originally made around 1750 by a goldsmith from Turin, the famous cross-grid was then bought by Megève conscripts and brought back to their betrothed at the end of their military service which they were then performing in Italian Piedmont.
-Transmitted from generation to generation to the most deserving daughter of the family or to the goddaughter, the Cross of Megève gradually ceased to be worn after the attachment of Savoy to France in 1860.
-Nevertheless, its manufacture continues to continue thanks to the know-how of the artisan jeweler Dominique Joly-Pottuz which declines it in several models.
+Originally made around 1750 by a goldsmith from Turin, the famous cross-grid was then bought by conscripts from Megève and brought back to their fiancées at the end of their military service, which they then carried out in the Italian Piedmont.
+Passed down from generation to generation to the most deserving daughter of the family or to the goddaughter, the Cross of Megève gradually ceased to be worn after the annexation of Savoy to France in 1860.
+Nevertheless, its manufacture continues to endure thanks to the expertise of the artisan jeweler Dominique Joly-Pottuz which declines it in several models.
 Today, the Cross of Megève still shines during the heritage festivals organized in the heart of the Alpine village.